hildaaaa/pycon-tdd/README.md

 ## Tip:
 - If you are stuck with coming up with a list of test scenarios, you can refer to this [link](more-guides/test-scenarios.md) to see the complete list we have come up with.
-- Strive to give each of your test methods a meaningful name describing the scenario you are testing and its expected behaviour if possible
+- Strive to give each of your test methods a meaningful name describing the scenario you are testing and its expected behaviour if possible.
+- If your code has conditional branching involved, do ensure that each possible execution path is covered by at least one test.
 - Finally, have fun!

 ## Final words: